scikit-image/skimage-sandbox/README.md

 ## Sample Demo

-[Here](http://sharky93.github.io/demo_min/) is a very minimalist demo.
+[Here](http://sharky93.github.io/demo/index_min.html) is a very minimalist demo.

-[This](http://sharky93.github.io/demo/) is a spruced up version with more features and better style, such as clicking anywhere inside the code snippet region invokes the editor, Pressing `Shift+Enter` runs the code
+[Here](http://sharky93.github.io/demo/) is a spruced up version with more features such as clicking anywhere inside the code snippet region invokes the editor, pressing `Shift+Enter` runs the code and better style.

 Obviously a lot more can be achieved as desired.
 See the [interactive gallery](http://sharky93.github.io/docs/gallery/auto_examples/) ;)